top of page

 Warren E. Sooy Jr. Elementary School

-• $5,000 to fund Kids in Motion, a playground area where students will be offered unstructured, open-ended play options to encourage physical, mental and social learning.
-Kids will have the chance to play ball, swing and climb, as well as participate in alternative opportunities such as reading, games or creative activities.
+• $9,700 for Kids in Motion — a playground area where students will be offered unstructured, open-ended play options to encourage physical, mental and social learning.

 Hammonton Middle School